llvm/llvm-project/libcxx/docs/Hardening.rst

 Notes for users
 ---------------

-As a user, you can consult your vendor to know which level of hardening is enabled by default.
+As a libc++ user, consult with your vendor to determine the level of hardening enabled by default.

 Users wishing for a different hardening level to their vendor default are able